cblichmann/btrfscue/README.md

 -----------------

 As the version number 0.3 implies, this software is pretty much in alpha state.
+In fact, the repository you're looking at now is a complete rewrite of an earlier attempt that was written in C++ as early as 2011 (so don't let the copyright years fool you :)).

 This works:
   - Heuristic detection of filesystem identifiers
   - Dump meta data to file